 Here's the article from Learning and Leading magazine:

-You have read this article blogging / mandates / starting a blog with the title March 2009.
-You can bookmark this page URL http://benncam.blogspot.com/2009/03/is-blogging-worth-risk-for-most.html.
+with the title March 2009.
+You can bookmark this page URL https://benncam.blogspot.com/2009/03/is-blogging-worth-risk-for-most.html.
 Thanks!

 Below is a great Facebook convo around John Stossel’s Universal Pre K report on 20/20.
 What’s better than watching a show on TV, debating/discussing the ideas with your colleagues, and then getting feedback from the reporter on the story???
 I don’t think our parents (mine who used to scream at political reporters on television) could have imagined such a world.
 I love the interactivity and blending of media’s today.

-If Universal Pre K is of interest to you, read the thread below and comment here on my blog to share your thoughts or Facebook me! to join or follow the conversation at the original thread.
+If Universal Pre K is of interest to you, read the thread below and comment here on my blog to share your thoughts or Facebook me!to join or follow the conversation at the original thread.

 Lisa Velmer Nielsen watching John Stossel-ABC report against Universal Pre K. Research says that it's effects wear off by 4th grade.
 Sez it's not worth the $$.